Skip to main content

 HO-5 policies offer higher coverage limits and replacement cost coverage for personal property.
 Replacement cost coverage means that your policy will pay for the full cost of buying new items of similar quality and kind without deducting depreciation.

-HO-5 policies are more comprehensive and expensive than HO-3 policies, but they offer more protection and peace of mind for your camp and belongings.
+HO-5 policies are more comprehensive and expensive than HO-3 policies, but they offer more coverage and greater confidence for your camp and belongings.
 Depending on the value and condition of your camp and personal property, you may want to consider getting an HO-5 policy instead of an HO-3 policy.

 Critical Camp Coverage 3: Liability